 What is currying?

-You should move this comb along the horse’s coat in a circular motion.
-You don’t want to press to hard but don’t be too gentle either as you want to lift up the dirt from within your horse’s coat.
+You should move this comb along the horse’s coat in small circular motions.
+You don’t want to press too hard, but you don’t be too gentle either as you want to lift up the dirt from within your horse’s coat.